ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-yannick-horrix-opentofu.md

 This means that users have more readily accessible examples at their disposal and can find solutions to their problems more quickly.

 OpenTofu, on the other hand, is a growing tool with an expanding community.
-Although not as large as Terraform's, its community is rapidly expaning as more users move to OpenTofu.
+Although not as large as Terraform's, its community is rapidly expanding as more users move to OpenTofu.
 This will provide ever increasing support and resources for the tool in the future.
 ## Maturity and Stability
 Terraform is proven as a mature, stable and extremely popular orchestration tool capable of handling enterprise-grade infrastructure deployments.
 OpenTofu, as a fork of Terraform, is a newer tool with a relatively newer and may be more susceptible to bugs and instability.
 However, the “OpenTofu” community is actively addressing these issues, and its stability is expected to improve with time.
 ## Summary
 To summarize, the following table captures the comparison between the two tools.

 | Feature | OpenTofu | Terraform |
 |----------|----------|----------|
 | Features | Similar to Terraform, with some improvements | Large featureset |